Chapter 61 – The forestland program

-For current Ch61/61A tax values see Forest Land Valuation for Landowners and Foresters or DOR per acre valuation
+For current Ch61/61A tax values see Forest Land Valuation for Landowners and Foresters or DOR per acre valuation below.

 Forestland may also be classified under Chapter 61B in a managed forest condition.
 Taxes for Chapter 61B are calculated using 25% of the current assessed value.